Updated August 13, 2018

 Are you ready for some football?
-The CyHawk showdown will take place this Saturday, September 10th at 6:30 pm at Kinnick Stadium in Iowa City.
+The CyHawk showdown will take place on Saturday, September 8, 2018 at 4:00 pm at Kinnick Stadium in Iowa City.
 No matter if you’ll be cheering on the Hawkeyes or the Cyclones attending a college football game can be an exciting way to spend a Saturday afternoon with the family.
 Here are a few things to know about attending football games with kids at Kinnick Stadium.

-Unfortunately, tickets are sold-out for this Saturday’s game, which means you may have to get creative if you are still wanting to purchase tickets (or score some from someone you know;).
 EVERYONE entering Kinnick must have a ticket, this policy includes babies in arms.
-The ticket office at Kinnick Stadium opens three hours prior to the game through half time, and is located in the southeast corner near gate M. Other UofI game day tickets can be found here.
+Ticket information can be found on the University of Iowa’s website.
+The ticket office at Kinnick Stadium opens three hours prior to the game through half time, and is located in the southeast corner near gate M.

 When choosing your seats, think of what works best for your family.
 Kinnick offers long bench seating, so if you have an option, try to get seats that are closer to the end of the aisle, especially if you have wiggly kids who might need to visit the bathroom a few times.
 Family restrooms are on the south concourse, near sections 215 and 218.
 Nursing mamas can utilize the family restrooms or the First Aid Station, located on the south concourse, near section 212.
 Other restrooms are located throughout the concourse.